aditiiprasad/DripTrack/README.md

 <img src="frontend/src/assets/logo.png" height="100" />

 ## The Problem
-So, I need a way to help people manage their wardrobe more efficiently.
-Most of us have too many clothes, and often we don’t know what we’ve worn recently or what we should wear next.
+So, Most of us have too many clothes, and often we don’t know what we’ve worn recently or what we should wear next.
 A good wardrobe manager could help organize everything better, track usage, and even suggest how to optimize it based on wear frequency.

 ## The Solution